apostrophecms/apostrophe-guides/README.md

 ## Customizing Your Guide

-This module follows the standard Apostophe modular system so that means **everything** can be customized to your needs.
-If you're ok with the layout just want to maybe brand your guide the styles can be overwritten by a local css file in your module's `public/css` directory.
-A custom class is also applied to the guide based on the `title` option.
-This allows you to have multiple guides with multiple themes.
+This module follows the standard Apostrophe modular system so that means **everything** can be customized to your needs.
+If you're ok with the layout but maybe just want to maybe brand your guide, the styles can be overwritten by creating a  local `always.css` file in your `apostrophe-guides/public/css` directory.
+A custom class is also applied to a guide based on the `title` option.
+This allows you to have multiple guides with multiple themes in a single apostrophe instance.

-Additionally, you can modify any template by making a local copy of the template located in `node_modules/apostrophe-guides/views`.
+Additionally, you can modify any of the guide templates by coping the template you wish to modify from `node_modules/apostrophe-guides/views` to your project's `lib/modules/apostrophe-guides/views` directory.

 Happy documenting!